Adoption and Putative Father Registration in Arizona

 The court of appeals affirmed.
 It declined to follow a ruling by a different Arizona Court of Appeals.
 That ruling held that when a father doesn’t register as a putative father, the adoption can occur without his consent.
 The Arizona Supreme Court granted review to resolve the conflict between the two Arizona court of appeals decisions.

 The Supreme Court noted a possible conflict between two Arizona statutes.
-The conflict involved the different treatment of men who file as putative fathers, and those who file paternity actions.
+The conflict involved the different treatment of men who file as putative fathers and those who file paternity actions.

 Arizona adoption statutes say that a father must register as a putative father within 30 days of the birth.
 If he does not, he loses his parental rights and the child can be adopted without his consent.
-An adoption can only proceed if the court receives notice from the Department of Health Services.
+Adoption can only proceed if the court receives notice from the Department of Health Services.
 The notice must say that, 30 days after the child’s birth, nobody has registered as a putative father.

 However, paternity law says that a father can bring a paternity action after the baby is born.
 If he establishes paternity, he is entitled to notice of any adoption hearing.
 A man’s paternity action is timely if filed within 30 days of the day he gets notice of an adoption.
 In this case, the father did not file a putative father notice.
 But he did file a timely paternity action and was determined to be AC’s father.
 Did his failure to register extinguish his parental rights?